zack2016/smarthome/doc/developer/source/modules_doc/modules_plugins.rst

 Modules for use with plugins
 ============================

-Theare are loadable modules (SmartHomeNG modules) that can be used when developping plugins.
+There are loadable modules (SmartHomeNG modules) that can be used when developing plugins.
 They implement additional functionality that is not implemented in the core itself.

 Modules are configured in etc/modules.yaml.
 The parameters are described in the README.md